Financial-Times/origami-build-service/README.md

 Configuration
 -------------

 We configure Origami Build Service using environment variables.
-In development, you'll need to set these before running the application.
+In development, configurations are set in a `.env` file.
 In production, these are set through Heroku config.

   * `PORT`: The port to run the application on.
   * `NODE_ENV`: The environment to run the application in.
 One of `production`, `development` (default), or `test` (for use in automated tests).
+  * `LOG_LEVEL`: A Syslog-compatible level at which to emit log events to stdout.
+One of `trace`, `debug`, `info`, `warn`, `error`, or `crit`.
   * `SENTRY_DSN`: The URL of a [Sentry] project to collect exception information with.
   * `GRAPHITE_HOST`: The hostname of a Graphite server to gather metrics with.
-  * `LOG_LEVEL`: A Syslog-compatible level at which to emit log events to stdout.
-One of `trace`, `debug`, `info`, `warn`, `error`, or `crit`.
   * `GITHUB_USERNAME`: A GitHub username with permission to view required private repositories.
   * `GITHUB_PASSWORD`: The GitHub password corresponding to `GITHUB_USERNAME`.
   * `METRICS_ENV`: The environment to store metrics under.
 This defaults to `NODE_ENV`, which allows us to measure QA/production metrics separately.